 How to fight back against neighbors for illegally saving parking spaces

-A frustrated friend of New York Parking Ticket recently posed a question about how to fight back against a neighbor that illegally saved several parking spaces on her block
+A frustrated friend of New York Parking Ticket recently posed a question about how to fight back against a neighbor that illegally saved parking spaces on her block

 I did some research and found a terrific article from a fascinating website about the evil tactics of NYC parking vigilantes.
 A Channel 7 News investigative reporter recently publicized this bad behavior.